 Figure 1.
-Range and Energy Loss (dE/dx) in liquid Hydrogen.
-Dashed curves give dE/dx, its scale is given on the right side.
-To obtain relative ionization density, one divides the dE/dx value by the dE/dx value of the pion at 10 GeV/c, which is seen to be approaching 0.24 MeV/cm.
+Range and Energy Loss (dE/dx) in liquid hydrogen.
+Dashed curves give the ionization energy loss, dE/dx; its scale is given on the right side.
+To obtain relative ionization density, one divides the dE/dx value by the dE/dx value of the pion at 10 GeV/c, which is seen to approach about 0.24 MeV/cm.
 For example, at 700 MeV/c, the proton has dE/dx of 0.48 MeV/cm which corresponds to 2.0 in relative ionization density.